emnodb/semantic-search-example/README.md

 ### Configuration

-In order to run this example, you have to supply the Emno credentials needed to interact with the Emno API.
-You can find these credentials in the Emno's web console.
+In order to run this example, you have to supply the emno credentials needed to interact with the emno API.
+You can find these credentials in the emno's web console.
 This project uses `dotenv` to easily load values from the `.env` file into the environment when executing.

 Copy the template file: